-In this paper, I explore an alternative narration behind the acceptance of avant-garde spirits in non-European countries, exemplifying it by the case of Japan.
-I will discuss ee ja nai ka as a peculiar touchstone in the process of modernisation/westernisation in Japan which unleashed a transgressive drive for the coming century.
-Ee ja nai ka were carnivalesque riots that swept the country from 1867 summer to 1868 spring that started in the form of religious celebrations and communal activities and ended up evolving into a protest that involved crazed dancing, cross-dressing, nudity, sex and mob violence.
-Revellers were cheerfully singing the refrain ‘ee ja nai ka’ that follows a variety of improvised phrases.
-The literal meaning of the word ‘ee ja nai ka’ is ‘Isn’t it good?’, which functions as a rhetorical negative that translates ‘Why not?’, ‘Who cares?’, ‘I don’t care’ or ‘It doesn’t matter’.
-It reflected the Dionysian mentality of that time when Japan was coming out of 220-years of isolationist foreign policy and going through a major social and political reformation at the start of the Meiji Restoration.
-Ee ja nai ka unleashed people’s anger and frustration against the long-lasting feudal oppression of the shogunate, triggered by the chaotic confusion arising from the polarisation of the country in the face of a regime change, modernisation and Western influence.
+In this paper, I explore an alternative narrative behind the reception of avant-garde spirits in non-European countries, using the case of Japan as an example.
+I will discuss ee ja nai ka as a peculiar touchstone in the process of modernisation and westernisation in Japan which unleashed a transgressive drive for the coming century.
+Ee ja nai ka were carnivalesque riots that swept the country from the summer of 1867 to the spring of 1868.
+They began as religious celebrations and communal activities and eventually evolved into a protest that included frenzied dancing, cross-dressing, nudity, sex and mob violence.
+‘Ee ja nai ka’ was the refrain the revellers sang, often translated as ‘Why not?’, ‘Who cares?’, ‘I don’t care’ or ‘It doesn’t matter’.
+It reflected the Dionysian mentality of the time when Japan was emerging from nearly two hundred years of isolationist foreign policy and undergoing major social and political reform at the start of the Meiji Restoration.
+Ee ja nai ka unleashed the anger and frustration of the people against the long-standing feudal oppression of the shogunate, triggered by the chaotic confusion resulting from the polarisation of the country in the face of a regime change, modernisation and Western influence.